pwyoung/nomaj/tests/unit-tests/module-make/README.md

 # GOAL
 This demonstrates running nomaj with no arguments.
-'nomaj' with no args is equivalent to 'nomaj -m make' which runs the equivalent of 'nomaj -v vagrant && nomaj -v ansible'
+'nomaj' with no args is equivalent to 'nomaj -m make' which runs the equivalent of 'nomaj -m vagrant && nomaj -m ansible'